-Traditionally, the Japanese breakfast has four main course – rice, soup, meat or fermented soy for protein and pickles for side dish.
-Here is a look into some of the Japanese breakfast meal you must-try.
+Traditionally, the Japanese breakfast has four main courses – rice, soup, meat, or fermented soy for protein and pickles for a side dish.
+Here is a look at some of the Japanese breakfast meals you must-try.

 Steamed Rice (Gohan)

 Rice is Japan’s most important crop and this has been cultivated across the country for over 2000 years.
-Grain is processed into several different products including, alcohol, vinegar and flour.
-More importantly, this is the primary staple food of Japanese diet and with such importance to the Japanese culture.
-A bowl of rice is the basis of most of Japanese meals.
+Grains are processed into several different products including, alcohol, vinegar, and flour.
+More importantly, this is the primary staple food of the Japanese diet and with such importance to the Japanese culture.
+A bowl of rice is the basis of most Japanese meals.
 Plain steamed rice, either white rice (Hakumai) or brown rice (Genmai), is often the central dish of meals, such as with a Japanese breakfast or set meal (teishoku), in which the other dishes are considered accompaniments to the rice.

 Miso Soup (Miso Shiru)

-Miso is a traditional soup in Japan prepared from paste of fermented soybeans, miso and dashi broth.
+Miso is a traditional soup in Japan prepared from a paste of fermented soybeans, miso, and dashi broth.
 A simple version of the soup is lightly garnished with tofu and scallions.
-This is main item in Japanese meal, eaten with rice, eggs, fish and pickles.
+This is the main item in a Japanese meal, eaten with rice, eggs, fish, and pickles.
 This is the most popular of the morning meal, however, it can be served for lunch and dinner and it’s often with added heavy garnishes.

 Grilled Fish (Yakizakana)